YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

     to a right shift (or `$shr`)?
   + is the issue tied to specific parameters, widths, or values?

+- if the failing command was part of a larger script, such as one of the :doc:`/using_yosys/synthesis/synth`, you could try to follow the design through the script

+  + sometimes when a command is raising an error, you're seeing a symptom rather than the underlying issue
+  + an earlier command may be putting the design in an invalid state which isn't picked up until the error is raised
+  + check out :ref:`using_yosys/bugpoint:Why context matters`
+  + if you're using a fuzzer to find issues in Yosys, you should be prepared to do this step

 - if you're familiar with C/C++ you might try to have a look at the source code of the command that's failing